astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

 ADVISOR.
 Yes!
 That's exactly right.
 Makam uses capital letters for unification variables.

 STUDENT.
-I will need help with the lambda typing rule though.
+I will need help with the lambda typing rule, though.
 What's the equivalent of extending the context as in $\Gamma, x : \tau$ ?

 ADVISOR.
-Simple, we introduce a fresh constructor for terms, and a new typing rule for it:
+Simple; we introduce a fresh constructor for terms and a new typing rule for it:

 ```makam
 typeof (lam T1 E) (arrow T1 T2) :-